Let’s start this with a bit of a back story.

 Many people are familiar with the standard wide format printer and have seen it in action.
 You put in a roll of printable media (say paper or plastic) at one end.
 The media flows through the machine at one end and comes out bearing the printed image at the other.
 But you cannot print rigid objects on a roll to roll inkjet printer.
 For example you can print a decal on a machine and paste the sticker on your laptop.
 But you cannot print directly on a laptop.You cannot push a block of wood or a slab of stone though a printer.
 Or can you?

 At Orchid Digitals we have a flatbed UV printer that can print directly on objects.
 The principles of moving media through a printer are reversed in this machine.
 Instead of moving sheets of paper through a stationary machine, the object (on which the print has to happen) remains at a fixed location and the entire printer moves around it.
 The working of a Flatbed UV Printer is explained more in detail in this post about printing on 3D objects and end products.
 But for now, suffice it to say, that at Orchid Digitals, we can print directly onto flat surfaces of rigid objects.

 Anil’s demand for a unique invitation card came with a number of stipulations.

 My old business management teacher was fond of quoting, ‘think out of the box’ when faced with difficult problems.
 And that’s when the penny dropped!
 Screw the thinking part.
 Let’s print the invite on a box itself.
-Or, on a Rubix Cube, a box-like structure.
+Or, in this case, on a Rubix Cube… a box-like structure.